fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 2 - Test the registration process

 Now, probably the application must be running, at least in part.
 Let's try to create an user.

-1. Confirm that you executed the Fix Activity 1.
+Confirm that you executed the Fix Activity 1.
 The file `./resources/js/aws_config.js` must be properly configured.

-2. Go to the Game tab that you have just opened using the process described in the section ["Accessing the Game Application"](#accessing-the-game-application).
+1. Go to the Game tab that you have just opened using the process described in the section ["Accessing the Game Application"](#accessing-the-game-application).
+If it's already open, reload it.
-3. If everything was ok, and the application was able to retrieve the configurations, you will see a page with the buttons `Register` and `Login`.
+2. If everything was ok, you are going to see on the console window of your browser that the 404 errors are not there anymore, and that the message `CONFIG LOADED` is shown, meaning that the application was able to retrieve the configurations.
+3. You will see a page with the buttons `Register` and `Login`.
 Choose **Register**.
 4. Register yourself filling the fields properly
 	* **Username**: Define a username.
 Use only lowercase letters and don't use symbols.
 Don't use your email here also, as this is a PII information.
 	* **e-mail**: You will need a valid and accessible email.
 Cognito needs to send you a confirmation email and you will need to click on it to confirm.
 We recommend using a personal email to not get into anti-spam controls.